B-AROL-O/FREISA/README.md

 ## What is FREISA

-We published an detailed writeup of the FREISA project on [Hackster.io](https://www.hackster.io/projects/845012) at the end of November 2023 and some weeks later on [Electromaker.io](https://www.electromaker.io/project/view/four-legged-robot-ensuring-intelligent-sprinkler-automation).
+We published a detailed writeup of the FREISA project on [Hackster.io](https://www.hackster.io/projects/845012) at the end of November 2023 and some weeks later on [Electromaker.io](https://www.electromaker.io/project/view/four-legged-robot-ensuring-intelligent-sprinkler-automation).

 [![2024-01-27-freisa-hackster-page.png](assets/2024-01-27-freisa-hackster-page.png)](https://www.hackster.io/projects/845012)